aggranadoss/amstradcpc-machine-code/amstrad_cpc_exercises_resolved/exercise34/INSTRUCTION.md

 ## README

 All code is placed (or pasted) at position 4000.
 Many times in machine code there is a tendency towards spaghetti code, but the results in machine speed are impressive.
-The PC or Program Counter starts at 4300, set all values to zero.
-And start Winape.
-Attached a video for the result of its operation and they can also be seen in the results.gif file on github.
+The PC or Program Counter starts at 4300, set all values to zero and start Winape.
+I attach a video of the result of its operation and it can also be seen at the end of this document in a gif format.

 The images of the codes to insert them are: